How To Add Shimmer Under The Eye For Holiday Parties

+Want to gleam like Reese Witherspoon?
+Our friends at StyleCaster tell you how to add a little extra sparkle to get you noticed under the mistletoe

-A new trend that we’ve been seeing on the runways and red carpets is to line the under side of the eye with a light, shimmery eyeshadow or liner.
+A new trend that we’ve been seeing on the runways and red carpets is toline the under side of the eye with a light, shimmery eyeshadow orliner.
 It tends to brighten up the eye and wake up the face.
-The shimmer trend will also be a great way to step up your regular look for the holidays.
-You can make it work for day with a subtle color such as white (it will have you looking that much more like Blake Lively), but if you’d like a more dramatic evening effect, you can use a little more of a vibrant color such as gold or silver (or be daring and try the bright blues and purples we saw on the Spring 2010 runways)!
-Check out these tips on how to wear metallic makeup this holiday season.
+Theshimmer trend will also be a great way to step up your regular look forthe holidays.
+You can make it work for day with a subtle color such aswhite (it will have you looking that much more like Blake Lively),but if you’d like a more dramatic evening effect, you can use a little<more of a vibrant color such as gold or silver (or be daring and trythe bright blues and purples we saw on the Spring 2010 runways)!

 Karen Ali of Pamela Taylor’s Makeup Academy and Studio Team came in and showed us the steps to applying shimmer under your eye.